scala/docs.scala-lang/tutorials/tour/basics.md

 ## Functions

-Functions are expressions that take parameters and compute a result.
+Functions are expressions that take parameters.

 You can define a function that returns a given integer plus one: